 This Google Street View image of the Skylar Neese memorial site was taken in October of 2013.
 It is roughly 40 feet away from a small creek called Morris Run.

-Neese, Eddy, and Shoaf hung around at this spot on a number of occasions, as this was the place where they liked to smoke pot and socialize.
+Neese, Eddy, and Shoaf hung out at this remote spot on a number of occasions, as this was the place where they liked to smoke pot and socialize.

 On the morning of July 6th, 2012, her father, Dave, entered her bedroom and saw that she wasn't there.
 After finding her window screen in her closet, he realized that she must have snuck out the night before.

-Later that day, her parents reported her missing after she failed to show up at her part-time job at Wendy's.
+Later that day, her parents decided to report her missing after she failed to show up for her part-time job at Wendy's.

-In the image above, we've circled the surveillance camera that captured Shelia Eddy's car.
+In the image above, we've circled the surveillance camera that captured Eddy's car.